2017 August 29-30, Umeå, Sweden

 The International Society for Plant Spectroscopy was established to provide a forum for communication and know-how transfer between spectroscopist and plant scientist, including connected fields, such as chemometrics.
 The society is a grassroot organisation, free of charge and completely non-profit, with no centralised administration, focusing on direct interactions.

 In line with the goals of the International Society for Plant Spectroscopy, a biannual conference series is planned.
 This is the first, inaugurating installment of this conference seriesThe location is selected to take advantage of the strong research environments and infrastructure in Umeå and the strong plant based (forestry, biorefinery, pulp and paper) industries in Northern Sweden.
 Following conferences in the series are planned to take place in other strong plant research environments (e.g. INRA France, BOKU Austria).

-Scroll down to find practical information related to the conference, including the most important deadlines, abstract submission guidelines as well as useful tips for travel and accommodation arrangements
+Scroll down to find practical information related to the conference, including useful tips for travel and accommodation arrangements

-Deadlines are expire on midnight CET on the listed date
+Deadlines expired at midnight CET on the listed date

 In addition to six invited keynote speakers, 18 speakers have been selected by the international organising committee to present a talk, based on their submitted abstracts.

-The Book of Abstracts will be made available for download before the conference start, and registered participants will receive a printed copy.
+The Book of Abstracts is available for download here, but registered participants will also receive a printed copy on site.